-Teacher's Note: Padlet Prep
+Teacher's Note: Flipgrid Prep

-Before the next activity, prepare by creating a Padlet board for your class.
-Once your Padlet board is created, be sure to add a question such as What have you learned about denotation and connotation? to prompt student responses.
+Before the next activity, prepare by creating a Flipgrid room for your class.
+To do so, navigate to https://info.flipgrid.com/ and select "Educator Login" or "Educator Signup."
+Once your Flipgrid room is created, be sure to add a question such as "What have you learned about denotation and connotation?" to prompt student responses.
 Additionally, be sure to set the appropriate sharing permissions and share the topic with students.